Herraj/node-palindrome-api/README.md

 ### Challenges faced
 As a developer who has never worked with server side javascript (Nodejs) and NoSql database (MongoDB), this was a bit of a challenge but mainly due to learning and implementing at the same time.
 This was my first time building an app with NodeJS/MongoDB.
-Being a Java developer developer most of my career, I am very impressed by the NodeJs/Express/Mongo stack and how fast the development feels.
+Being a Java developer most of my career, I am very impressed by the NodeJs/Express/Mongo stack and how fast the development feels.
 I loved learning and working with MongoDB, it feels like a big Python dictionary but more powerful.

 ### Final thoughts and improvements
 Here are some key improvements I unfortunately could not make due to technical issues and time constraints: